Travel Advice

 The Human Advantage

-Through all of this, one thing has not changed.
-The heart of small ship travel is still human.
-It is the naturalist who reads the ice, the guide who brings a ruin to life, and the advisor who matches a traveler to the right ship.
-As technology and choice grow, that human expertise becomes more valuable, not less.
-No website or app can replace the judgment that comes from years of doing this work.
-That is the great constant, and it is why we are confident about the future of this industry.
+What has not changed is the people: the naturalist who reads the ice, the guide who brings a ruin to life, the advisor who matches a traveler to the right ship.
+More technology and more choice make that judgment more valuable, and no website or app can replace what comes from years of doing this work.

 Each fare is a starting per-person price, and live dates sit on the itinerary page.